Terms and Conditions

 32. Each event will have a given theme.
 The theme for each session is set out on the speedmoting.com website.
 The Advocacy Club organisers reserve the right to change the theme for any of the events.

-33. Each member will receive instructions, bundles and Zoom links via email by no later 9.00 pm, 7 days prior to each event.
-These will be sent to the email address used by the member when they join the club.
+33. Each member will receive the instructions, bundles and Zoom links via email by no later than 9pm, 7 days prior to each event.
+These will be sent to the email address used by the member when they joined the club.

 34. Any objections or issues in relation to the bundle or problem should be raised no later than 9.00 pm, 3 days prior to the event to ensure all members receive any further information supplied in good time.